-Figure 28: Outdoor Air Duct Connected to the Return of the Air Handler
+Figure 25: Outdoor Air Duct Connected to the Return of the Air Handler

-In addition to the central fan integrated ventilation system, provision is also made for point source pollutant control.
+Provision is also made for point source pollutant control.
 Exhaust fans located in the bathrooms and kitchen are used to remove the localized odors and higher humidity levels created in these areas.